mhwombat/nix-for-numbskulls/tutorial/04-generic-flake.md

 There are Nix functions and tools that can simplify much of this, and new, easier-to-use ones are released regularly.
 Again, I recommend that you do a web search for "nix language", and try to find resources that were written or updated recently.

+The `apps` variable identifies any applications provided by the flake.
+In particular, it identifies the default executable ❻ that `nix run` will run if you don't specify an app.

 The list below contains are a few functions that are commonly used in this section.

 General-purpose
-  : The standard environment provides `mkDerivation`, which is especially useful for the typical ./configure; make; make install scenario.
+  : The standard environment provides `mkDerivation`, which is especially useful for the typical `./configure; make; make install` scenario.
     It's customisable.

 Python